Safe-DS/DSL/docs/language/pipeline-language/README.md

 - [Expressions][expressions] are computations that produce some value.
 - [Comments][comments] document the code.

-Files that use the pipeline language must have the extension `.sdspipe`.
+Files that use the pipeline language must have the extension `.sds`.

 [packages]: ../common/packages.md
 [imports]: ../common/imports.md